Prepare a Red Hat-based virtual machine for Azure

 Prerequisites

-This section assumes that you have already installed a RHEL virtual machine in VMware.
-For details about how to install an operating system in VMware, see VMware Guest Operating System Installation Guide.
+This section assumes that you've already installed a RHEL VM in VMware.
+For information about how to install an operating system in VMware, see the VMware Guest Operating System Installation Guide.

 • When you install the Linux operating system, we recommend that you use standard partitions rather than LVM, which is often the default for many installations.
-This will avoid LVM name conflicts with cloned virtual machine, particularly if an operating system disk ever needs to be attached to another virtual machine for troubleshooting.
-LVM or RAID can be used on data disks if preferred.
+Using partitions avoids LVM name conflicts with a cloned VM, particularly if an operating system disk ever needs to be attached to another VM for troubleshooting.
+LVM or RAID can be used on data disks if you want.

 • Don't configure a swap partition on the operating system disk.
 You can configure the Linux agent to create a swap file on the temporary resource disk.
-You can find more information about this in the steps that follow.
+For more information, read the following steps.

-• When you create the virtual hard disk, select Store virtual disk as a single file.
+• When you create the VHD, select Store virtual disk as a single file.

 RHEL 6 using VMware